bpachter/benjaminpachter.com/resume.md

 *Seattle, WA*
 *Jan 2020 – Jan 2022*

+- Streamlined client ETL workflows by integrating Python, SAS, SQL, Alteryx, AWS, and Apache technologies for an automated suite of combined technologies for maximum efficiency in financial, defense, and logistics data augmentation processes for financial risk assessment. <br><br>
-- Developed machine learning models using Python, R, and C++ for forecasting client portfolio risks associated with interest rate hikes and bond volatility, employing algorithms such as random forests, XGBoost, and ARIMA.<br><br>
+- Developed advanced ML models/algorithms for clients using Python libraries and SAS to forecast client portfolio risks associated with interest rate hikes and bond volatility such as random forests, gradient boosting, ARIMA, GARCH, LSTM networks, and Monte Carlo simulations to enhance predictive accuracy.<br><br>
 - Implemented distributed systems and blockchain solutions using Rust, Solidity, and Hyperledger Fabric for secure and efficient financial transactions and smart contract development.<br><br>
+- Utilized neural networks in conjunction with LLM/NLP techniques to develop sentiment analysis tools for predicting market movements and product growth based on the analysis of social media and news feeds. <br> <br>
 - Optimized Black-Scholes options pricing models using QuantLib, NumPy, SciPy, and MQ4 in combination with Python, C++, and JavaScript.<br><br>
 - Implemented lean logistical processes using SQL, Python, C++, JavaScript, and Apache technologies to optimize client CRM reliance for transportation logistics.<br><br>
 - Modeled financial data for ERP migrations using SAP S/4 HANA and Azure/SQL for clients in e-commerce, transportation, and banking sectors.<br><br>